Lotrioara

 The Lotrioara (in its uppermost course also: Sterpu and Voinegel) is a right tributary of the river Olt in Romania.
-Its source is in the Lotru Mountains.
-It discharges into the Olt in Lazaret.
+It originates in the Lotru Mountains.
+The Lotrioara discharges into the Olt in Lazaret.
 Its length is 25 km and its basin size is 120 km2.

 Tributaries

 The following rivers are tributaries to the river Lotrioara (from source to mouth):